 The rate of high-rise building construction in Australia is on the rise.
 As the population keeps increasing, the need for more accommodation rises too.
 In the city centres, many developers have taken to creating high-rise buildings.
 This meets demand while preserving precious space.
 The result is something of a boom period.
 2016 saw about 2.5 more apartment units getting built than houses.

-The challenge of providing ample natural light and ventilation is one of the biggest.
+The challenge of providing ample natural light and natural ventilation is one of the biggest.
 For this, buildings rely on their windows.
 But options become somewhat limited because many window types cannot meet fall prevention measures and the significantly higher performance ratings that are associated with high rise construction.

 The York and George Project – A Case Study